 - Lets not forget about the unlucky Hideous Zippleback that, too, got dragged down and eaten by the beast afterwards.

-- The Red Death, a dragon the size of a very large hill, taking flight and ascending into the sky after Toothless and Hiccup.
-Having it emerge from the earth is terrifying enough, but seeing something that looks like the unholy spawn of Fenrir and Jörmungandr take to the air and disappear into the clouds left one awestruck.
+- The Red Death, a dragon the size of a mountain, taking flight and ascending into the sky after Toothless and Hiccup.
+Having it emerge from the earth is terrifying enough, but seeing something that looks like the unholy spawn of Fenrir and Jörmungandr take to the air and disappear into the clouds can leave one awestruck.
 That's the point where the Vikings probably thought that Ragnarok has started and the world was about to break.

-- Not to mention seeing it breathe fire when it can't keep track of where Toothless is flying.
-When most of the other dragons have been shooting quick bursts of fire, watching the Red Death freak out and unleash this continuous stream of flames through the sky is just terrifying.
+- Not to mention seeing it spew waves of fire when it can't keep track of where Hiccup and Toothless are flying.
+When most of the other dragons have been shooting quick bursts of fire, watching the Red Death go ballistic and unleash a continuous stream of flames through the sky is just terrifying.

-- Lets also not forgot the things teeth.
-While all the dragons in the film have lots of teeth that are proportionately very big, its stand out more thanks to how huge it is and that it has a mouth like a theropod.
+- Let's also not forget the set of teeth it has.
+While all the dragons in the film have lots of teeth that are proportionately very big, the Red Death's stand out more thanks to how huge it is and that it has a mouth like a theropod.

-- The beast was summed up by Stoick the Vast, who had been established as a Badass among Badasses, in three simple words.
+- The beast is summed up by Stoick the Vast, who had been established as a Badass among Badasses, in three simple words.